bclover/real-world-functional-programming-book/gitbook/part5/passing_functions_to_functions.md

 However, you could argue it's justified because:

 - JavaScript is a dynamic language
-- Integreted Development Environments (IDE's) and various text editors used for coding are still bad at helping learn about your code and providing intellisense and code completion
+- Integrated Development Environments (IDE's) and various text editors used for coding are still bad at helping learn about your code and providing intellisense and code completion
 - the documentation is helping you understand what the implied response type is: an `Object` parsed from `response.json()`
 - JavaScript isn't a typed like language and there are no type definitions